pcleckler/Files.mjs/README.md

 # Files.mjs
-A repository of File-specific JavaScript functions in module form.
+A repository of File-specific client-side JavaScript functions in module form.